For the Dough

 Preheat the oven to 425°F.

 Dust a rolling pin and a clean surface with flour.
 Place the dough on the surface and roll out into uniform circle to about ⅛”; thick – the pastry should be about 11” across.
-(I use the side of my hand to even up and smooth the sides).
+(Use the side of your hand to even up and smooth the sides).
 Carefully roll the dough over the rolling pin and transfer to a rimmed baking sheet lined with parchment.

 Spoon the filling from the center of the dough to about 1½” from the outer edge.
 Gently fold the edges up over the filling to enclose the crostata.